Learning Outcomes

 - Pure psychiatric harm is a medically recognised psychiatric illness suffered without physical injury.

-- The illness must be caused by a sudden, shocking event.
+- Psychiatric injury must usually be caused by a sudden, shocking event; gradual development is generally excluded for secondary victims.

 - Consequential psychiatric harm is treated as part of the physical injury claim.

-- Primary victims are directly involved or at risk of physical injury; duty of care is owed if physical injury was foreseeable.
+- Primary victims are directly involved or at risk of physical injury; duty exists if physical injury was foreseeable, even if psychiatric injury was not.

-- Simple emotions such as grief or distress are not sufficient for a claim.
+- Simple emotions such as grief or distress are not sufficient for a claim; medical evidence of a recognised illness is required.

 Key Terms and Concepts